spree-contrib/spree_multi_vendor/README.md

 ## Features

-You can create and manage Vendors who can manage on their own:
+By default you can create and manage Vendors who can manage on their own:

 - [X] Orders
 - [X] Products
-- [X] Option Types
-- [X] Properties
 - [X] Stock Locations
 - [X] Shipping Methods
 - [X] Vendor profile